-Quality Organization prepares < annually covering all Departments according to < Form.
+Quality Organization prepares Internal Audits Programme annually covering all Departments according to Internal Audits Programme Form.
 Each Department shall be audited frequently, at least annually.
 The vertical and horizontal approach shall be applied for Internal Audits planning.

-< approves initial < and any further changes and amendments.
+e.g., Quality Management Director approves initial Internal Audits Programme and any further changes and amendments.

 Horizontal audit approach

-This approach can be applied in case of any unforeseen circumstances (Investigations, Recalls, Deviations, Nonconformances, Complaints).
+This approach can be applied in case of any unforeseen circumstances (Investigations, Recalls, Deviations, Nonconformities, Complaints).
 This type of audit is unplanned, i.e., it is not included in the annual schedule.

 Examples: